gregorsteiner/MasterThesis/README.md

 ### Causal Effect?

-A naive estimate of the average treatment effect using the difference of conditional means (conditional on treatment) yields positive causal effects, that is extreme heat increases the number of fatal car accidents.
+A naive point estimate of the average treatment effect using the difference of conditional means (conditional on treatment) indicates positive causal effects, that is extreme heat increases the number of fatal car accidents.

 |                    |       ATE |
 |:-------------------|----------:|